gregoiresage/generic_bitmap_layer/README.md

 Set the resource of your layer with `generic_bitmap_layer_set_resource(GenericBitmapLayer* gbl, uint32_t resource_id)`.
 You can change the resource dynamically, your layer will be updated.

+# Demo

+This project contains a demo, just try it !